Huzifa1/CoreInfer/readme.md

 - `--token_sparsity`: Token Sparsity level
 - `--top_p`: used for top-p sampling
 - `--use_partial_loading`: add this parameter to enables partial loading from PartInfer, automatically enabled by `--method partinfer`
+> Caution: parameter `--cpu_only` needs to be added if CUDA GPU is not available

 This parameters are only used when using `--method partinfer`:
 - `--base_neurons_percent`: portion $\delta$ of base neurons, default to $0.3$